Last updated on June 2nd, 2023 at 12:50 pm

 When an object is kept on a surface, its weight (W = mg) acts downwards towards the center of the earth.
 Here m is the mass of the body and g is the acceleration due to gravity.

-Case Studies to find out the Normal Reaction in an Elevator in different situations – Elevator problems in Physics
+Normal Reaction in an Elevator in different situations [Elevator problems in Physics]

 Say a person is standing in an Elevator. his weight is acting downwards towards the floor of the elevator.
 The elevator surface in turn is applying a Reaction force.
-Lets start with our case studies from here, with this understanding.
-To note that the movement is possible in Y direction or vertically only, for the elevator system we are considering.
+Let’s start with our case studies from here, with this understanding.
+Note that the movement is possible in the Y direction or vertically only, for the elevator system we are considering.

-So the net force = W + (-R) , here sign of R is taken negative to consider its direction which is opposite to W.
+So the net force = W + (-R), here sign of R is taken with a negative sign to consider its direction which is opposite to W.

 so, R = W.

 This means the reaction is equal to the weight of the person itself.
-So the person will feel the same weight he feels normally.
+So the person will feel the same weight he feels generally.

 This is the same feeling of Reaction force for the person inside the lift, which is just equal to his Weight.